 The Community College of Rhode Island is the state's only public comprehensive associate degree-granting institution.
 We provide affordable open access to higher education at locations throughout the state.
 Our primary mission is to offer recent high school graduates and returning adults the opportunity to acquire the knowledge and skills necessary for intellectual, professional and personal growth through an array of academic, career and lifelong-learning programs.
 We meet the wide-ranging educational needs of our diverse student population, building on our rich tradition of excellence in teaching and our dedication to all students with the ability and motivation to succeed.
 We set high academic standards necessary for transfer and career success, champion diversity, respond to community needs and contribute to our state's economic development and the region's workforce.

-CCRI does not discriminate in admissions, recruitment, services or employment on the basis of race, color, creed, national or ethnic origin, citizenship, marital status, gender, religion, disability, age, sexual orientation or status as a veteran (either disabled, recently separated, qualified covered, Armed Forces service medal, or any other protected veteran status), except in those special circumstances permitted or mandated by law.
-Anyone who has reason to believe he or she has been discriminated against may contact our Director of Affirmative Action and ADA Compliance, CCRI, Office of Human Resources, 400 East Ave., Warwick, RI 02886-1807, 401-825-2311.
-Individuals who are interested in attending CCRI events but require special accommodations due to a disability should contact the director at least one week before the event.
+CCRI does not discriminate in admissions, recruitment, services or employment on the basis of race, color, national or ethnic origin, citizenship status, marital status, gender, gender identity or expression, religion, disability, age, sexual orientation or status as a protected veteran (either disabled, recently separated, qualified covered, Armed Forces service medal, or any other protected veteran status), except in those special circumstances permitted or mandated by law.
+Anyone who has reason to believe he or she has been discriminated against may contact the Office of Institutional Equity and Human Resources, 400 East Ave., Warwick, RI 02886-1807, 401-825-1230.
+Individuals who are interested in attending CCRI events but require special accommodations because of a disability should contact the director at least one week before the event.
 CCRI campuses are accessible to individuals with disabilities.
-Questions regarding access and evacuation procedures should be directed to Campus Police: Flanagan Campus in Lincoln 401-333-7035, Newport County Campus 401-851-1620, Liston Campus in Providence 401-455-6050, or Knight Campus in Warwick 401-825-2109.
+Questions regarding access and evacuation procedures should be directed to Campus Police: Flanagan Campus in Lincoln, 401-333-7035; Newport County Campus, 401-851-1620; Liston Campus in Providence, 401-455-6050; or Knight Campus in Warwick, 401-825-2109.